 C&E SOC/SOC 343 — SOCIOLOGY OF HEALTH AND MEDICINE

 Social, cultural, and structural factors in shaping definitions of health and illness, distribution of disparate health outcomes, and the organization of health professions and healthcare.

 C&E SOC/SOC 357 — METHODS OF SOCIOLOGICAL INQUIRY

 Scientific methods in the study of society; procedures for testing sociological theory: problem definition, hypothesis construction, collection and evaluation of data.
 Practical experience conducting small research projects.
-Should be taken as early as possible by students considering a major in Sociology.
-Prior statistics not required.
-Gateway to advanced courses in sociology.

 C&E SOC/SOC 360 — STATISTICS FOR SOCIOLOGISTS I